Ending abortion is only step one.

 How much further is this going to go?
 If a woman can be charged with a crime just for painting a wall or disagreeing with her doctor, is there any decision she's free to make if some zealot decides her baby is at risk?

-As I've mentioned before, one Georgia legislator has proposed having every miscarriage investigated.
+, one Georgia legislator has proposed having every miscarriage investigated.
 Will the next step be reviewing the miscarriages to decide if the woman was criminally negligent?

 If a rape victim can't get an abortion, will the government pay for prenatal care to compensate her?
 From my experience with the religious right, we're more likely to hear lectures on how women are just crying rape in order to get the nanny state to pay their medical bills.